isc-projects/kea/doc/sphinx/arm/stats.rst

 ===========

 With certain statistics, a single isolated data point may be useful.
-However, some processes, such as received packet size, packet processing time, or number of database queries needed to process a packet, are not cumulative and it is useful to keep many data points, perhaps to do some statistical analysis afterwards.
+However, some statistics, such as received packet size, packet processing time, or number of database queries needed to process a packet, are not cumulative and it is useful to keep many data points, perhaps to do some statistical analysis afterwards.